zsat/custom-led-lights/README.md

-# Custom LED Lights Using Arduino
+# (In progress, check back later for full project) Custom LED Lights Using Arduino

 > Addressable LED lights allow us to represent many interesting patterns and functions in a fun way.